Berthoud Pass: Mines Peak

 - Snowmobile Access: Snowmobiles are not allowed at Berthoud Pass

-Follow the skin track described on the Hells Half Acre and East Side routes to tree line.
-Pass the High Trail Cliffs to access the entrances to The Shoulder and Mines 2.
+There is usually a skin track and a boot pack from the parking lot straight up along the left side of East Side's Powderline along the trees.
+This leads to various drop-in points for Hells Half Acre.
+Follow this skin track to tree line.
+Pass the High Trail Cliffs, which are below you, to access the entrances to The Shoulder and Mines 2.
 [39.8011, -105.7682] To get to Mines 1 and Vortex continue up the slopes of Colorado Mines Peak to avoid the Mines 1 and 2 avalanche terrain, and then traverse east into the bowl.
-The skin and traverse into the Vortex area is approximately 1.3 miles.
+The climb and traverse into the Vortex area is approximately 1.3 miles.

 1- Vortex – This is the large bowl East of the Mines slide paths.
 A long run can be had here if the snow line is high on Mount Flora.

 2 - Mines 1 – Mines 1 is further east than the Mines 2 slide path.
 There is some tasty tree skiing between Mines 1 and Vortex.

 3- Mines 2 - Mines 2 is the massive avalanche path facing north.
 The slope's entrance is convex.

 4 - The Shoulder – The Shoulder is the broad area between the High Trail Cliffs and the Mines 2 starting zone.
 There are steeper trees on the skier’s left as well as higher avalanche potential.